 The MicroPilot offers a zero-throw option.
 This means that the joystick does not move when activated thus allowing for full proportional control even with very limited input.
 The MicroGuide is also a very small-bodied joystick, but it has a small range of throw.
 This has proven to be very helpful for an individual who requires a minimal activation area and benefits from the feedback that joystick movement provides.
 I have seen great success with both of these joysticks for clients who have limited movement and/or strength for joystick activation resulting from diagnoses such as ALS, incomplete quadriplegia, muscular dystrophy, and cerebral palsy.

 Both the MicroPilot and the MicroGuide are offered with multiple "off-the-shelf" mounting options.
 They work very well for hand control when mounted in a small tray such as the Bullet Tray from Switch-It or simply by itself placed with at the front edge of the armrest.
 Either of the hand mounting options can be moved to a midline position if needed.
 Both of the controls are also excellent options to be placed as a chin control.
 I have found the MicroPilot to perform especially well for this use.
 Due to the zero throw, the user does not find himself straining his jaw to chase the joystick around, as it stays in place.
 The chin placement can be accomplished either through a BDN (Hames) harness or off a headrest swing-away boom.
-In addition to off-the-shelf mounting options, Switch-It offers you the ability to work with our team to custom design a mounting system that will meet the needs of your clients.
+In addition to off-the-shelf mounting options, Switch-It offers you the ability to work with our team to design a mounting system that will meet the needs of your clients.

 In the case of John with the MicroGuide, we were able to mount the drive control off of the back cane and place it next to John's cheek.
 With a slight head nod, John was able to activate forward and reverse.
 Before long, he had figured out how to manipulate the joystick for left and right as well.
 The MicroGuide gave him the feedback he needed due to no visual contact with the joystick and the small size allowed it to be placed exactly where he needed it.